UNINETTSigma2/documentation/nird_service_platform/overview_nird_service_platform.md

 ### Kubectl access
-Contact the NRIS support (support@nris.no) in case you need CLI access to the NIRD SP.
+{ref}`Contact our support team <support-line>` in case you need CLI access to the NIRD SP.
 This is mostly relevant for research groups that are already familiar with kubernetes.